gosuit/sl/README.md

-# SL
+# Sl

-SL Logger is a lightweight logging library built on top of Go's log/slog package.
+Sl is a GoLang library based on log/slog.

 It provides a flexible and configurable logging interface that allows developers to easily integrate logging into their applications.

-With support for different log levels, output formats, and handlers, SL Logger is designed to fit a variety of use cases.
+With support for different log levels, output formats, and handlers, Sl Logger is designed to fit a variety of use cases.

 ## Installation